2005–06 PBA Fiesta Conference: Game two

-With a masterful conquest of Purefoods at game one, third seed Red Bull Barako aimed to have a commanding 2-0 lead at the best of seven series.
+With a conquest of Purefoods at game one, third seed Red Bull Barako aimed to have a commanding 2-0 lead at the best of seven series.

 The Barakos opened the game with relative ease, with the Chunkee Giants within striking distance.
 Purefoods stayed close through the efforts of import Marquin Chandler.
 However, Red Bull's import James Penny appeared to have an answer on every shot made by Chandler.
 By the start of the fourth, Purefoods led by a point, 71-70, after Red Bull erased an 8-point deficit.

 The fourth quarter began with Purefoods keeping close with Red Bull.
 However, Red Bull answered with a 12-0 run, capped off by a three-pointer by Larry Fonacier.
 Purefoods weren't able to erase the lead, leading to a 2-0 lead for Red Bull.

 Chandler led all scorers with 32 points while Red Bull's former NU standout Lordy Tugade outscored all locals with 30 points.